charan6234/hands-on-3-python-mapreduce-charan/Readme.md

 - You can follow the instruction given in this article to install hadoop natively on mac book
 - [Click here](https://medium.com/@vikramus4/install-and-configure-hadoop-3-3-6-in-mac-os-dd4be4da8846) to install hadoop on macos

+#### Installing hodoop on Github Codespaces VM
+- You can follow the instructions in this [Gist](https://gist.github.com/gopal1996/4c15f051bf2f888046fb4595f7148492) to install hadoop on the codespaces instance.

 ---

 ### 3. **Prepare the Python Code for Mapper and Reducer**